Fugitive of Empire

 Drawing on extensive archival research in India, Japan and the UK, this refreshing new biography brings to life the largely forgotten story of one of twentieth-century Asia’s most daring revolutionaries.

-Joseph McQuade is a senior analyst at Global Affairs Canada.
+Joseph McQuade is a senior fellow at the Bill Graham Centre for Contemporary International History.
 A former postdoctoral fellow at the University of Toronto, he is the author of A Genealogy of Terrorism: Colonial Law and the Origins of an Idea.
 He completed his PhD at the University of Cambridge.